shashivj/snykscanning/README.md

-# About the "snyk-action" action
+# About the "AWSCodeBuildAction" action
 <!--
 - Explain why your customers would use this action.
 - What does it offer?